Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

 ䷻, where f(lim÷x->y)=f(lim÷x≤y)
 ䷏, where sophia hanson = enthused
-this is like sanskrit; you start seeing it everywhere
+this is like sanskrit; you start seeing it everywhere #visarga: